EESSI/docs/docs/adding_software/adding_development_software.md

 !!! warning "`--software-commit` disables `--robot`"

-    Using `--software-commit` disables the use of `--robot`, so make sure that you explictly include new dependencies that might need to be installed.
+    Using `--software-commit` disables the use of `--robot`, so make sure that you explicitly include new dependencies that might need to be installed.
 Otherwise, the easyconfig files won't be found.

 One can also make new changes to the easyconfig file, for example, if the new functionality requires new build or